tob-insurance/oracle-mcp-server/README.md

 - Replace the `ORACLE_CONNECTION_STRING` with your actual database connection string
 - The `TARGET_SCHEMA` is optional, it will default to the user's schema
 - The `CACHE_DIR` is optional, defaulting to `.cache` within the MCP server root folder
+- The `READ_ONLY_MODE` defaults to "1" (read-only) for security.
+Set to "0" only when write operations are needed

 ### Starting the Server locally